drshahizan/SECP3843/submission/madinasuraya/Question3/AnswerQ3.md

 Firstly, it is advisable to choose the best replication techniques.
 I would recommend using **master-slave replication**.
 This technique is also known as single-leader replication.
 The master (single leader) node works as the primary database, while the slave (one or more) will maintain copies of the master's data.
 To be specific, master nodes handle write queries while slave nodes handle read queries.
 Whenever, master node performs a write operation, it will be replicated across the system to maintain data consistency.
 Unless the sales database is offline and there are no other slaves, master will handle the operations temporarily.
 These replication techniques are often being used in relational databases such MySQL and NoSQL databases, MongoDB.
 One thing for sure, if the leader suddenly fails, the data is available to the followers.

 Next, choose the replication technique for each database.
-MySQL and MongoDB will have different settings.
+MySQL and MongoDB will have different settings and replication techniques.

 - MySQL
    1. Set up virtual environment with root access